stephennewman/budgenudge/BACKLOG.md

 ---

-**This backlog represents the complete feature set needed to establish BudgeNudge as a best-in-class financial management platform.
+**This backlog represents the complete feature set needed to establish Krezzo as a best-in-class financial management platform.
 Combined with PayBudge billing innovation, these capabilities create a comprehensive, market-leading product.**